gpratte/texastoc-v2-react-redux/README.md

 ## step-39-web-sockets-for-real
 Using the older stompjs library to listen to the web socket to get the clock.

-I had an interesting (frustrating) problem trying to do the right thing and connect on the componentDidMount function and close the web socket on componentWillUnmount function.
+For the clock I had an interesting (frustrating) problem trying to do the right thing and connect on the componentDidMount function and close the web socket on componentWillUnmount function.
 When two Clock components are created and one is unmounted then there was a race condition where the call to